nashpitre/nashpitre.github.io/blog/_posts/notes on the four agreements.md

+---
+layout: post
 Date: 5/20/19

-# Notes on The Four Agreements
+title: Notes on The Four Agreements
+---

 ![][image-1]